GSecurity1979/Notes/Guide to Star Trek Online.md

 Assimilated module + Kinetic cutting beam will give set bonus which will help with your weapon energy drain.

 Fleet warp core will also help with power drain.

+Do not rely on 2.5% proc chance.
+Always go for stuff that is per hit.

 # Space Keybinds
 Copy the following in notepad and save as `Space.txt`.
 Then while you are in space in STO, type `/unbind_all` and then `/bind_load_file D:\Space.txt` (or the path where you saved the file).